 Devin vs Cursor

 Compare Devin and Cursor side by side.
-Features, pricing, pros and cons to help you choose the right AI Coding Assistants for your workflow.
+Features, pricing, pros and cons to help you choose the right Autonomous Coding Agent for your workflow.

 Key Differences

 The core difference between Devin and Cursor comes down to their design philosophy and target audience.
-Devin is built around Teams wanting to delegate entire coding tasks to an autonomous AI agent, making it a natural fit for teams that prioritize that workflow.
-Cursor, on the other hand, focuses on Developers who want AI deeply integrated into their coding workflow, which appeals to a different set of requirements.
-Pricing also diverges: Devin charges Enterprise pricing, $500/month for teams, while Cursor offers Free tier, Pro $20/month, Business $40/user/month.
-Both are actively developed, but they serve different niches within the AI Coding Assistants space.
+Devin is built around teams piloting autonomous engineering for self-contained tasks, making it a natural fit for teams that prioritize that workflow.
+Cursor, on the other hand, focuses on engineers who want maximum AI capability and don't mind a different IDE, which appeals to a different set of requirements.
+Pricing also diverges: Devin charges Custom enterprise pricing; significantly higher than IDE-based tools, while Cursor offers $20/mo Pro, $40/mo Business.
+Both are actively developed, but they serve different niches within the Autonomous Coding Agent space.

 Devin